Student Return to Campus Plan

 What if my religious beliefs prevent me from getting the vaccination?

 Students who hold genuine and sincere religious beliefs which are contrary to COVID-19 vaccination may be exempt after submitting a written statement to that effect as required by SUNY Schenectady.
 COVID-19 Religious Exemption Request Form.
 General philosophical or moral objections to such vaccine shall not suffice as the basis for a religious exemption.
-Any such requests will be reviewed and granted on a case-by-case basis by the campus.
+Any such requests will be reviewed and granted on a case-by-case basis.

 What happens if I am granted a medical or religious exemption?